Integrate your existing Network Policy Server (NPS) infrastructure with Microsoft Entra multifactor authentication

 Prepare your environment

-Before you install the NPS extension, prepare you environment to handle the authentication traffic.
+Before you install the NPS extension, prepare your environment to handle the authentication traffic.

 Enable the NPS role on a domain-joined server

-The NPS server connects to Azure AD and authenticates the MFA requests.
+The NPS server connects to Microsoft Entra ID and authenticates the MFA requests.
 Choose one server for this role.
 We recommend choosing a server that doesn't handle requests from other services, because the NPS extension throws errors for any requests that aren't RADIUS.
 The NPS server must be set up as the primary and secondary authentication server for your environment.
 It can't proxy RADIUS requests to another server.